-- The DSP\LDO\EN pin must be tied to GND or pulled down to GND. - The RTC Core (CVDDRTC), RTC I/O (DVDDRTC), and LDO inputs (LDOI) must be always powered. - VDDA\ANA is recommended to be powered from the ANA\LDOO pin.
-(In case VDDA\ANA has to be powered externally, then VDDA\ANA must be always powered, too.) - All other power domains can be totally shut down during the RTC only mode. - A high pulse for a minimum of one RTC clock period (30.5 μs) to the WAKEUP pin is required to wake up the device from the RTC only mode.
+- The DSP\LDO\EN pin must be tied to GND or pulled down to GND. - The RTC Core (CVDDRTC), RTC I/O (DVDDRTC), and LDO inputs (LDOI) must always be powered. - VDDA\ANA is recommended to be powered from the ANA\LDOO pin.
+If VDDA\ANA is powered externally, then it must always be powered. - All other power domains can be totally shut down during the RTC only mode. - A high pulse for a minimum of one RTC clock period (30.5 μs) to the WAKEUP pin is required to wake up the device from the RTC only mode.